microsoft/Windows-IoT-Samples/IoTHubClients/README.md

   - You can either build your own custom application using the Azure SDK and deploy it to your device (using Visual Studio).
 OR
   - You can download a pre-built sample and simply deploy and run it on the device.

-## Deploy The Pre-built Sample Client Application to The Device
+## Step 3: Deploy The Pre-built Sample Client Application to The Device

 To deploy the client application to your Windows IoT Device,